ShwiftyFife/visual_sync_kontrol_f1_leo/Convostate.md

-# Project state

-I would like to start a new conversation on this project, as the last one reached its maximum length.
+I would like to start a new conversation on my project, as the last one reached its maximum length.
 Here ill provide you with a summary of the current state of the project, so that we are on the same page.
 Take your time to read through the summary.
 Aferwards, we can talk about the next steps.

+# Project state

 ## Traktor Kontrol F1 Control Project - Updated Summary Goal